holyjak/blog.jakubholy.net/content/posts/2019-03-01--design-in-java-vs-fp.md

 In particular we have looked at the separation of logic and side-effects (retrieving data, updating data, sending messages).
 Clojure nudges you to have nearly all of your code as pure functions and keep the (side-)effects at the boundaries of the system, at a few and clearly marked places, separated from the rest.
 We have also looked at a few ways how to deal with supplying data that might not needed and is expensive to retrieve.

+_Disclaimer:_ I do not intend to participate in a flame war or bash Java.
+My intention is to demonstrate, on concrete examples, the strengths of Clojure _I_ value.
+Your values and needs might differ and thus Java might be the perfect solution for _you_.
+I don't mind that :-).

 ## More from this series

 1. [Solution design in Java/OOP vs. Clojure/FP - I/O anywhere or at the boundaries? - experience](/design-in-java-vs-fp/)